T-Mobile is committed to providing products and services that meet a variety of communication needs.

 For additional information about hearing aid compatibility with digital wireless phones, see the Hearing aid compatibility brochure and the FCC Guide.

-Handsets with Wi-Fi Calling have not been tested for hearing aid compatibility in Wi-Fi Calling mode.
+Handsets with Wi-Fi or Voice Over LTE (VoLTE) calling capabilities may not have been tested for hearing aid compatibility in these calling modes.

 Hearing aid-compatible phones

 T-Mobile currently offers the following hearing aid-compatible handsetsAll rated at M3 or better:

 - BlackBerry Q10 - M3 & T4

 - Google Nexus 6 - M4 & T4

 - HTC One (M8) - M3 & T4

 - HTC One (M8) for Windows - M3 & T4